Edgardo Civallero's blog on Library and Information Sciences

 Publications | About the author | Events | Contact | Copyright | A little bit of history

 "Bibliotecario" (in Spanish, "Librarian") is a blog kept by Argentina-born, Spain-based librarian Edgardo Civallero to write about his work and professional interests regarding Library and Information Sciences.

-Although posts are mainly written in Spanish, a number of contents in English are also shared.
+Although the posts, notes, columns and articles shared here are mainly written in Spanish, a number of contents in English are also published.
 All of them are listed below, and may be used according to the copyright guidelines.

 An observatory to collect it all.
 Information Today, 34 (9), November, pp. 1, 26-27.

 Libraries, sustainability and degrowth.
 American Libraries Magazine, blog "The Scoop", August 4th, 2017.

 Libraries as trenches.
 Resistance, militancy and politics.
 Partnership: The Canadian Journal of Library and Information Practice and Research, 11 (2) 1-4.

 Libraries, sustainability and degrowth.
 Progressive Librarian, 45, Winter 2016-2017, pp. 20-45.